Zhejiang University School of Medicine: Education and Research

 The school is composed of 5 major departments: Basic Medicine, Public Health, Clinical Medicine, Dental Medicine and Nursing.
 Apart from these academic departments, there are 7 affiliated teaching hospitals.
 Currently, ZJU Med has 4 national key disciplines, 45 national key clinical specialties, 1 national key laboratory, 23 provincial key laboratories and “Medical Technology and Diseases Prevention” 985 Technology Innovation Platform.

 Zhejiang University School of Medicine has a great platform for international cooperation and exchanges.
-It established collaboration with University of California, Los Angeles School of medicine in the field of talents education, faculty development, scientific research in Translational Medicine and other medical engineering areas.
-It also built wide collaboration with over 20 leading medical schools overseas including Columbia University, The University of Melbourne and University of Toronto.
-In the year of 2015, Zhejiang University and University of Edinburgh Joint Institute started to enroll students together in Haining Campus.
+It established collaboration with the University of California, Los Angeles School of medicine in the field of talents education, faculty development, scientific research in Translational Medicine and other medical engineering areas.
+It also built wide collaboration with over 20 leading medical schools overseas including Columbia University, The University of Melbourne and the University of Toronto.
+In the year of 2015, Zhejiang University and the University of Edinburgh Joint Institute started to enroll students together in Haining Campus.

-Up to date, 19 programs have won National Science & Technology Awards including one special prize in 2017 (Theoretical Innovation and Technological Breakthrough on the Prevention and Treatment of Infectious Diseases, including preventing and controlling the spread of the H7N9 bird flu virus led by Dr. Lanjuan Li)，one first prize in 2015 (The Innovation Group of Comprehensive Diagnosis and Treatment for End-Stage Liver Diseases led by Dr. Shusen Zheng and Dr. Lanjun Li) and one first prize in 2013 (Theoretical Innovation and Technological Breakthrough on Diagnosis and Treatment of Severe Hepatic Diseases project led by Dr. Lanjuan Li).
+Up to date, 19 programs have won National Science & Technology Awards including one special prize in 2017 (Theoretical Innovation and Technological Breakthrough on the Prevention and Treatment of Infectious Diseases, including preventing and controlling the spread of the H7N9 bird flu virus led by Dr. Lanjuan Li), one first prize in 2015 (The Innovation Group of Comprehensive Diagnosis and Treatment for End-Stage Liver Diseases led by Dr. Shusen Zheng and Dr. Lanjun Li) and one first prize in 2013 (Theoretical Innovation and Technological Breakthrough on Diagnosis and Treatment of Severe Hepatic Diseases project led by Dr. Lanjuan Li).

 Philanthropist and movie director Run Run Shaw donated HK$341 million to help fund the university and its two medical institutes.
 In September 2013, the Shaw Foundation announced its latest donation - HK$200 million for Zhejiang University's two medical institutes over the next two years to "push forward medical education reform and cultivate medical talent".